Bear that rambled over several US states dies in Louisiana

 “He was in bad shape.
 It was rough,” Davidson said.

-Sue Kline, a local lobbyist in Muscatine, Iowa, for the U.S. Humane Society, said she started a Facebook group called “Keeping Bruno Safe” after he showed up in Iowa.
+Sue Kline, of Muscatine, Iowa, an active supporter of the Iowa branch of the Humane Society of the United States, said she started a Facebook group called “Keeping Bruno Safe” after he showed up in Iowa.
 “We ended up tracing him back to Wisconsin. ...
 He was in the middle part of Wisconsin before people even noticed him,” she said.

 That would make for an 800-mile (more than 1,200 kilometer) trek into Louisiana.

-Note: This story was first published on June 30, 2021.
-It was updated on July 1, 2021 to correct the description of Sue Kline as a local lobbyist for the Humane Society of the United States.
-She is not an employee of the organization but an active supporter.
-The AP also incorrectly identified the organization as the U.S. Humane Society.
-The correct name for the group is the Humane Society of the United States.